artsmia/artstories.md/art/scenes-from-the-tale-of-genji-in-the-four-seasons.md

 # [Scenes from the Tale of Genji in the Four Seasons](http://artsmia.github.io/griot/#/o/117153)
 ![Scenes from the Tale of Genji in the Four Seasons](http://api.artsmia.org/images/117153/large.jpg)

 *The Tale of Genji* (*Genji monogatari*) is Japan’s most famous work of literature and is thought to be the world’s first novel.
-Written in the 11th century by the court lady Murasaki Shikibu (c.
+Written in the 1000s by the court lady Murasaki Shikibu (c.
 973–c.
 1014 or 1025), it chronicles the fictional Prince Genji and his descendants, focusing on the aristocratic life and spirit of the times.
 It has inspired many adaptations through the centuries and remains an important part of Japanese culture today.
 This pair of screens is ordered around the four seasons depicting scenes from ten different chapters based on what season they occurred in, versus when in the story they chronologically happened.
 This pair of screens is one of the best examples of *The Tale of Genji* screens in the US for its use of gold, pigments, heavy detail, and its pristine condition.